iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Real Analysis Basics.md

 \end{aligned}
 $$

-and hence the proof is completed.
+and hence the subsequential limit has to be the limit of the sequence.

 ---